manuzky/sis_asistencia/README.md

   </a>
 </p>

-**IMPORTANT❗❗:** Since this project was developed for my university, the **codebase, comments, database, and user manual are entirely in Spanish**.
+**IMPORTANT❗❗:** Since this project was developed by me for my university, the **codebase, comments and database are entirely in SPANISH**.

 This project was developed in **Laravel** as part of my **university graduation project**.
-It also represents an important milestone, as it was the **first complete system I built entirely on my own**.

 The **Attendance Registration and Control System** enables efficient management of staff attendance within an institution.

 ---